DaniloCVieira/imesc_savepoints/Hybrid-machine-learning-algorithms-accurately-predict-ecological-communities/README.md

 - Savepoint_Environ_LIP_PRTCHO_SDSed.rds
 		Savepoint of the models of the environmental variables Lipids, ratio Protein/Carbohydrate, and Standard Deviation of grain size of the sediment.

+- Savepoint_Environ_CSand_C13_CaCO3.rds
+		Savepoint of the models of the environmental variables ratio Coarse Sand, delta 13C, and Carbonate.

 - Savepoint_Environ_ChlaPhaeo_CHO_FSand.rds
 		Savepoint of the models of the environmental variables ratio Chlorophyll-a/Phaeopigments, Carbohydrates, and Fine Sand.